Skip to main content

 Cell-Based Therapies

 Cell-based therapies are also known as stem cell therapies.
-The process extracts the patient’s own cells or “autologous” tissues, processes them, and then reinjects them into the injury site.
+The process extracts the patient’s cells or “autologous” tissues, processes them, and then reinjects them into the injury site.
 These cells are typically harvested from the patient’s adipose (fat) tissue or bone marrow.

 When the cells are extracted from the patient’s adipose tissue, the process is called Minimally Manipulate Adipose Tissue (MMAT) transplant.
 When they are harvested from the bone marrow, it is called Bone Marrow Concentrate (BMAC).